Some of the articles in Summer 2013 issue of SPRAYFOAM Professional magazine include:

 and let us know where we can make it better.

-The call for papers for a conference focused on the design, construction and operation of buildings in developing economies has been extended until Aug.
-16.
+Papers are being sought for a conference focused on the design, construction and operation of buildings in developing economies.

 Organized by ASHRAE along with the Philippines Chapter, the "Efficient, High Performance Buildings for Developing Economies" Conference will take place April 24-25, 2014, in Manila, Philippines.
 It is co-sponsored by the Air-Conditioning, Heating, and Refrigeration Institute (AHRI) and endorsed by the International Association of Plumbing and Mechanical Officials (IAPMO).

 Abstracts (400 or less words in length) are due July 12, 2013.
 If accepted, papers are due Oct.
 18, 2013.
 Submittal information can be found at www.ashrae.org/Developing2014

 Call for Papers for ASHRAE 2014 Annual Conference